SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ###### Pointer-events

-pointer-events: ⟮c1;none⟯ makes a thing completely ininteractable with a mouse.
+pointer-events: ⟮c+;none⟯ makes a thing completely ininteractable with a mouse.

 ###### Text